EmblemPrograms/scholars-drill/docs/PRD.md

 NEXT_PUBLIC_API_URL=https://api.distinguishedscholarsacademy.com
 ```

 Origin only — **no trailing `/api`**.
 DSA's own codebase carries a warning about this: its admin clients append `/api` per path and a base ending in `/api` produces `/api/api/...` and a 404 on admin login.
-ScholarDrill adopts a single API client that normalises the base once, so the mistake cannot be repeated per-file.
+Scholars Drill adopts a single API client that normalises the base once, so the mistake cannot be repeated per-file.

 ### 1.2 Auth flow